 See Gemara Kedushin 52a and Rashi ad loc. (s.v. hamekadeish).

-Some maintain that one may rely upon the halachically controversial method of circumventing Shemittah restrictions colloquially known as ‘Hetter Mechira’ (selling Israeli land and its produce for the duration of the Shemittah year to non-Jews), as utilizing this would technically mean that the Israeli produce does not maintain Kedushas Sheviis status and may be sold, and hence gifted as usual.
-However, historical possible reliance notwithstanding [see, for example, Rav Yechiel Michel Tukachinsky’s Sefer HaShemittah at length (who devotes the entire second half of his sefer to the nuances of reliance on ‘Hetter Mechira’); Rav Avrohom Yitzchak Hakohen Kook - one of the prime proponents of ‘Hetter Mechira’ b’shaas hadchak – wrote numerous responsa on topic, including Shu”t Mishpat Kohen (86 and 87) and the preface to his Shabbos Ha’aretz (Ch.
-14 and 15); and more recently, R’ Sam Finkel’s fascinating, historical Rebels in the Holy Land], nowadays, the vast majority of contemporary Poskim [see, for example Chazon Ish (Sheviis, Ch.
-21: 8 and 9, Ch.
+Some maintain that one may rely upon the halachically controversial method of ‘Hetter Mechira’ (selling Israeli produce and / or its land for the duration of the Shemitta year to a non-Jew), as utilizing this would technically mean that the Israeli produce does not maintain Kedushas Sheviis status and may be sold, and hence gifted as usual.
+However, previous possible reliance notwithstanding [see, for example, Rav Yechiel Michel Tukachinsky’s Sefer HaShemitta at length (who devotes the entire second half of his sefer to the nuances of reliance on ‘Hetter Mechira’); Rav Avrohom Yitzchak Hakohen Kook - one of the prime proponents of ‘Hetter Mechirah’ b’shaas hadchak – wrote numerous responsa on topic, including Shu”t Mishpat Kohen (86 and 87) and the preface to his Shabbos Ha’aretz (Ch.
+14 and 15); and more recently, R’ Sam Finkel’s fascinating, historical Rebels in the Holy Land], nowadays, the vast majority of contemporary poskim [see, for example Chazon Ish (Sheviis, Ch.
+21: 8 & 9, Ch.
 24, and Ch.
-27: 7), Kraina D’Igresa (vol. 1: 154), Shu”t DivreiYoel(vol. 1: 96, 6), Shemittah Kehilchasah (Ch.
-‘Hetter Mechira Bizmaneinu’), Derech Emunah (vol. 4, Hilchos Shemittah V’Yovel Ch.
-8,Tziyun Hahalacha 7and Michtavim M’Maran Zt”l26-27), the Badatz Eidah Hachareidis’ Dvar HaShemittah (and Kol Koreh printed in the beginning), Orchos Rabbeinu (new edition; vol. 3, pg.
+27: 7), Kraina D’Igresa (vol. 1: 154), Shu”t DivreiYoel(vol. 1: 96, 6), Shemitta Kehilchasah (Ch.
+‘Hetter Mechira Bizmaneinu’), Derech Emunah (vol. 4, Hilchos Shemitta V’Yovel, Michtavim M’Maran Zt”l#26 & 27), the Badatz Eidah Chareidis’ Dvar HaShemitta (and Kol Koreh printed in the beginning), Orchos Rabbeinu (new edition; vol. 3, pg.
 258), and Chut Shani on Hilchos Yom Tov v’Chol Hamoed (Michtavim pg.
-373-374) with Kol Koreh signed by Rav Yosef Shalom Elyashiv, Rav Shmuel Halevi Wosner, Rav Aharon Yehuda Leib Steinman, Rav Chaim Kanievsky, Rav Michel Yehuda Lefkowitz, Rav Nissim Karelitz, and Rav Yehuda Shapiro] categorically reject relying on or even utilizing the ‘Hetter Mechira’ for any purpose whatsoever, even as a ‘snif lehakel.’
-On the other hand, it is known that several Poskim including Rav Shlomo Zalman Auerbach (see, for example, Maadanei Aretz, Sheviis, Ch.
+373-374) with Kol Koreh signed by Rav Yosef Shalom Elyashiv, Rav Shmuel Halevi Wosner, Rav Aharon Yehuda Leib Steinman, Rav Chaim Kanievsky, Rav Michel Yehuda Lefkowitz, Rav Nissim Karelitz, and Rav Yehuda Shapiro] categorically reject relying on or even utilizing the ‘Hetter Mechirah’ for any purpose whatsoever, even as a ‘snif lehakel’.
+On the other hand, it is known that several poskim including Rav Shlomo Zalman Auerbach (see, for example, Maadanei Aretz, Sheviis, Ch.
 1; Shu”t Minchas Shlomo,Kama vol. 1: 44, 1 s.v. ela and vol. 3, 158: 4; and Shulchan Shlomo on Sheviis, end sec.
 ‘Hetter Mechirah’), Rav Ovadiah Yosef (Shu”t Yabea Omer vol. 3, Yoreh Deah 19: 7; vol. 10, Kuntress HaShemittah, Yoreh Deah 37-44, at length; Shu”t Yechaveh Daas vol. 4: 53, pg.
 267, and his letter printed at the beginning of Yalkut Yosef on Sheviis and Ch.
-25 ad loc. at length), and Rav Mordechai Eliyahu (Shu”t Ma’amar Mordechai vol. 5, ‘V’shavsah Ha’aretz’, 21), were of the opinion that there is validity to the sale b’dieved and that in extenuating circumstances one may indeed rely upon it, and the produce is permitted for consumption.
-It is also worthwhile to see Rav Meir Mazuz, Rosh Yeshivas Kisei Rachamim of Bnei Brak’s impassioned defense of ‘Hetter Mechira’ nowadays (printed in Techumin vol. 35; 5775).
+25 ad loc. at length), and Rav Mordechai Eliyahu (Shu”t Ma’amar Mordechai vol. 5, ‘V’shavsah Ha’aretz’, 21), were of the opinion that there is validity to the sale b’dieved and that in extenuating circumstances one may indeed rely upon it.
+It is also worthwhile to see Rav Meir Mazuz, Rosh Yeshivas Kisei Rachamim of Bnei Brak’s impassioned defense of ‘Hetter Mechirah’ nowadays (printed in Techumin vol. 35; 5775).
 Of course, the Israeli Chief Rabbinate relies upon it as well for their basic hashgacha.
 However, all things equal, it would certainly seem that with all of its inherent issues, using non-problematic produce would undoubtedly be a preferred option.
-See also Shu”t Igros Moshe (Y.D. vol. 3: 131) who refers those in Chutz La’aretz to ask Gedolei Eretz Yisrael,including the talmidim of the great Rabbanim who lived there, such as the Chazon Ish and Brisker Rav, how they should treat Peiros Sheviis.

 It is important to note that receiving Mishloach Manos in Chutz La’aretz containing Kedushas Sheviis produce hosts an additional set of complications, including the prohibition of taking Shemitta produce out of Eretz Yisroel.
-See Mishnayos Sheviis (Ch.
+Mishnayos Sheviis (Ch.
 6, Mishnah 5; see also the Rash’s and Vilna Gaon’s Shnos Eliyahu commentary ad loc.), Sifra / Toras Kohanim (Parashas Behar 1: 9; see also the commentaries of the Raavad, Rash MiShantz, and Gr”a ad loc.), Tosefta (Sheviis Ch.
 5: 1), Rambam (Hilchos Shemittah V’Yovel Ch.
 5: 13),Pe’as Hashulchan (24: 18), Shaarei Tzedek (17: 24), Aruch Hashulchan Ha’Asid (Hilchos Shemittah V’Yovel 24: 25), Chazon Ish (Sheviis 13: 4 s.v.
 Pesachim), Shemittah Kehilchasah (Ch.
 3: 17), andMishpetei Aretz (Sheviis, 20: 2).
-Although many Poskim maintain that b’dieved one may indeed partake of them once they are already in Chutz La’aretz (although quite questionable whether one should be gifting them to another; moreover, one should be aware that the exporters and importers probably relied upon Hetter Mechirah or abusing Otzar Beis Din; neither of which are simple propositions, as delineated previously and at length in previous articles), this is strictly prior to the fruit’s Zman Biur.
+Although many poskim maintain that b’dieved one may indeed partake of them once they are already in Chutz La’aretz (although quite questionable whether one should be gifting them to another; moreover, one should be aware that the exporters and importers probably relied upon Hetter Mechirah; which is not a simple proposition, as delineated in a previous footnote and at length in previous articles), this is strictly prior to the fruit’s Zman Biur.
 Otherwise, they are vaday assur, but still must be treated with proper Kedushas Sheviis status.
 This is an important issue to be aware of, and if on the receiving end of such Mishloach Manos, one must ascertain what to do from a knowledgeable halachic authority.
 These issues were dealt with at length previous articles titled Shemitta Sheilos: ‘The Case of the Contraband Carrots’ and ‘Using Arba Minim of Sheviis’.

-Alternatively, once one properly performs Biur he may actually reacquire the fruits himself, as the halacha follows Rabbi Yosi’s opinion - see Mishnayos Sheviis (ibid.), Tosefta (Sheviis Ch.
+Alternatively, once one properly performs Biur he may actually reacquire the fruits himself, as the halachah follows Rabbi Yosi’s opinion - see Mishnayos Sheviis (ibid.), Tosefta (Sheviis Ch.
 8: 4); Yerushalmi (Sheviis Ch.
-9, Halacha 4), Chazon Ish (Hilchos Sheviis 11: 6 and 26, Seder HaSheviis 1 s.v. pri), and Shu”t Minchas Shlomo (Tinyana 123: 10 and vol. 3: 132, 13).
+9, Halacha 4), Chazon Ish (Hilchos Sheviis 11: 6 & 26, Seder HaSheviis 1 s.v. pri), and Shu”t Minchas Shlomo (Tinyana 123: 10 and vol. 3: 132, 13).